Sigma-Production/PteroFreeStuffinstaller/README.md

 # Pterodactyl Free Stuff installer
-An installer made for free Pterodactyl Panel themes & addons for Pterodactyl Panel ``V1.x.x`` this will not work on ``0.x.x``
+IMPORTANT: Our themes still need to updated for the latest  ``V1.8`` Release An installer made for free Pterodactyl Panel themes & addons for Pterodactyl Panel ``V1.x.x`` this will not work on ``0.x.x``